grafana/scenes/docusaurus/docs/advanced-custom-scene-objects.md

 }
 ```

-Use `onIncrement` method in the renderer:
+Use the `onIncrement` method in the renderer:

 ```ts
 function CounterRenderer({ model }: SceneComponentProps<Counter>) {